sylabs/examples/file-generating/URL-to-PDF api/README.md

 ![Screenshot](docpage.png)

-If you shell into the instance, you can see the running processes:
+You can also check which are the running processes by shelling into the container and listing the processes with the `ps` command:
 ```
 $ sudo singularity shell instance://pdf